GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/09.081-090/06.the-King-of-Love-My-Shepherd-is/docs.md

 ---
+title: |
-title: 86. the King of Love My Shepherd is
+    086. the King of Love My Shepherd is - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 086. the King of Love My Shepherd is.
+The King of love my Shepherd is, Whose goodness faileth never; I nothing lack if I am His, And He is mine forever.
+    keywords:  |
-    keywords: Church Hymnal, the King of Love My Shepherd is, The King of love my Shepherd is,
+        Church Hymnal 1941, adventhymnals, advent hymnals, the King of Love My Shepherd is, The King of love my Shepherd is.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 86. THE KING OF LOVE MY SHEPHERD IS
+## 086. THE KING OF LOVE MY SHEPHERD IS
+####  Church Hymnal 1941,

 ```txt

 1.
 The King of love my Shepherd is,
 Whose goodness faileth never;